National Art Gallery, Bulgaria: National Art Gallery

 The gallery was established in 1934 and moved to the palace in 1946, after the abolition of the monarchy.
 The National Art Gallery is situated at an altitude of 556 m.

 The National Art Gallery had been planned for many years and between 1934 and 1941, Bulgaria's first female architect Victoria Angelova's design was built to house both a renaissance and contemporary art collection.
-The building was finished and opened in 1942, but was completely lost in a 1944 bombing.
+The building was finished and opened in 1942, but was completely destroyed in a 1944 bombing.

 Meanwhile, the National Archaeological Museum was established.
 It was the first national institution to have an art department in the country, which was founded in 1892.
 It collected examples of contemporary Bulgarian art.
 The department grew into the State Art Gallery in 1934 and was moved to a separate building.
 Among its exhibits were works by Bulgarian National Revival artists, foreign art and works of first-generation Bulgarian painters from after the Liberation of Bulgaria in 1878.

 The medieval art department was formed in 1965 and occupies the crypt of the Alexander Nevsky Cathedral.
 In 1985 the foreign art section became independent as the National Gallery for Foreign Art and was moved to the former Royal Printing Office, an imposing Neoclassical building in Sofia.

 The National Art Gallery houses not only examples of contemporary and National Revival art, but also the country's largest collection of medieval paintings, including more than four thousand icons, a collection comparable in quality and number only to that of the Benaki Museum according to the director of the gallery, Boris Danailov.

 Since May 2015, the 19th and 20th century collections of the National Art Gallery are exhibited together with the collections of the National Gallery for Foreign Art.
 For this purpose, the building of the National Gallery for Foreign Art on Alexander Nevsky Square was enlarged.
 The resulting exhibition space is known as National Gallery Square 500.